efueger/framework/README.md

 var_dump($response instanceof Response);
 ```
-The application is initialized and a call is made to `Controller.valid` with it parameters resolved either from the array of arguments that is explicitly passed to the call method or since there is optional third callable argument provided the application will try to find a service plugin with the same name as the parameter needed by the method being called i.e `Controller.valid`.
-Methods can be chained together and each will have their parameters resolved from the provided named arguments and plugins.
+The application is instatiated and a call is made to the `valid` method of the `Controller` class with it parameters resolved either from the array of arguments explicitly passed to the call method or by the call function retrieving a plugin with the same name as the parameter.
+Methods can be chained together and each will have their parameters resolved similarly.

 ```php
 class Controller